Someone in your house has the flu or a cold, and everyone else is scared of catching it. Try these six strategies to

 - Wash hands after handling any item the sick person may have touched, like a dish, cup, or towel.

 - Don't touch your face unless you’ve just washed your hands.

 Create a Sick Room

 Some cold and flu viruses can live on skin and other things a sick person might touch -- doorknobs, remote controls, faucet handles -- for up to eight hours.
 And it would be hard for a healthy person to avoid touching all of those things.

 Set aside a room for whoever is sick, says Ardis Dee Hoven, MD, an infectious disease specialist and president-elect of the American Medical Association.
 The sick person can stay there while getting better.
-Set up the room with everything they might need, like tissues, medicine, a thermometer, and a cooler or pitcher with drinks.
+Set up the room with everything they might need, like tissues, medicine, a thermometer, and a pitcher or cooler with drinks.